Yamini2001/HackerRank-Solutions/README.md

 84. [RemoveAllOccurence.java](RemoveAllOccurence.java) Solutions to calculate the removal of all occurrences of a string.
 85. [DivideTwoIntegers.java](DivideTwoIntegers.java) Solutions to calculate the divide two integers.
 86. [EditDistance.java](EditDistance.java) Solutions to calculate the edit distance.
+87. [ProductLastKNumbers.java](ProductLastKNumbers.java) Solutions to calculate the product of the last k numbers.